pebble-dev/pebble-dev.github.io/howto.md

 ### Dictation doesn't work: "Error occurred.
 Try again."

-Open the Pebble App on your phone, and go to *Settings*.
+Open the Pebble app on your phone, and go to *Settings*.
 Tap *Voice Language*.
 Change it to any other language.
 Then, change it back to your preferred language.

 ### I need to switch accounts, or I removed and reinstalled the Pebble app